Velour Tracksuits Are Back, Baby

 FILA + UO Laina Velour Track Jacket

 FILA's made a huge comback recently, and Urban Outfitters took note of the sportswear brand's renaissance.
-The Laina Velour Track Jacket is one of the stand-out pieces in the exclusive FILA x UO collab collection.
+The Laina velour track jacket is one of the standout pieces in the exclusive FILA x UO collab collection.

 FILA + UO Laina velour track jacket, $85 at Urban Outfitters